briandenicola/eShopOnAKS/docs/deployment.md

 ## Optional Next Steps
 * :bulb: eShop has all configurations stored in as AKS Configmaps.
 How could these be replaced with Azure App Configuration?
+* :bulb: eShop is deployed with a [ISTIO Virtual Service](https://istio.io/latest/docs/reference/config/networking/virtual-service/).
+What [advance features](https://istio.io/latest/docs/tasks/traffic-management/) could be leverage to bring reliability to the microservices application?
+What other ISTIO CRDs could be leveraged?

 # Components
 ## Helm Chart